 - TOEFL (Test of English as a Foreign Language): is a standardized test to measure the English language ability of non-native speakers wishing to enroll in English-speaking universities.

 - CELPIP (Canadian English Language Proficiency Index Program): is an English language assessment tool that measures listening, reading, writing, and speaking skills.

 In case you choose French to be your first language, you can take TEF or TCF tests to evaluate your knowledge:

-- TEF (Test d’ Evaluation de Français): This is an international benchmark test that measures your level of knowledge and skills in French.
-This test is accepted in study and immigration cases too.
+- TEF (Test d’ Evaluation de Français): is an international benchmark test that measures your level of knowledge and skills in French.

-- TCF (Test de Connaissance du Français): is a French language proficiency test for non-native speakers of French that is designed by the France Education International and accredited by the French Ministry of Education to evaluate proficiency in the academic level of French.
+- TCF (Test de Connaissance du Français): is a French language proficiency test for non-native French speakers, that is designed by the France Education International, and accredited by the French Ministry of Education.

-The study permit is a document we issue that allows foreign nationals to study at designated learning institutions (DLIs) in Canada.
+The study permit is a document that allows foreign nationals to study at designated learning institutions (DLIs).
 Most foreign nationals need a study permit to study in Canada.
 Make sure you have all the documents you need before you apply.
-You should apply before you travel to Canada.

 - your tuition fees